NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 The `nnf-dm-worker-*` pods run `sshd` in order to listen for `mpirun` jobs to perform data movement.
 The number of simultaneous connections is limited via the sshd configuration (i.e. `MaxStartups`).
-**If you see error messages in Data Movement where mpirun can not communication with target nodes, and you have ruled out any networking issues, this may be due to sshd configuration.** `sshd` still start rejecting connections once the limit is reached.
+**If you see error messages in Data Movement where mpirun cannot communicate with target nodes, and you have ruled out any networking issues, this may be due to sshd configuration.** `sshd` still start rejecting connections once the limit is reached.